chomosuke/circle-lang/guide.md

 - Use `(S)` as the starting boolean variable for simulating if with while loop.

+## ; Semicolons
+- Put semicolons at the front of each but the first statement of each loop.
+This is because semicolons are much harder to miss when they're aligned at the start.

 ## Dynamic array
 - Use an array of two elements, the first element being the length, the second element being the array of length `1` where all elements are stored on `n*1`